authelia/authelia/docs/configuration/access-control.md

 This policy skips all authentication and allows anyone to use the resource.
-This policy has little to no effect when used with a rule that also has a subject defined, just because the minimum authentication level required to obtain information about the subject is [one_factor](#one_factor)
+This policy has little to no effect when used with a rule that also has a subject defined, just because the minimum authentication level required to obtain information about the subject is [one_factor](#one_factor).

 ### one_factor

 This policy requires the user at minimum complete 1FA successfully (username and password).
-This means if they have done 2FA then they will be allowed to access the resource.
+This means if they have performed 2FA then they will be allowed to access the resource.

 ### two_factor

-This policy requires the user complete 2FA successfully.
+This policy requires the user to complete 2FA successfully.
 This is currently the highest level of authentication policy available.

 ## Default Policy

 The default policy is the policy applied when no other rule matches.
 It is recommended that this is configured to [deny](#deny) for security reasons.
-Sites which you do not wish to secure with Authelia should not be configured to do authentication with Authelia at all.
+Sites which you do not wish to secure with Authelia should not be configured to perform authentication with Authelia at all.

 See [Policies](#policies) for more information.